raymondworkshop/dev.code/Readme.md

  - A good class example

 * Script
- - A web user register/login/active project in PHP/MySQL/HTML
+ - php/ is a min web user register/login/active project
+ - Matlab/ is a speech recognition project in AI course
  - subsCounter.pl computes numbers of subscriber
- - create_patch.tcl, dbmig_gen.pl, gen_patch.pl, gen_patchLoad.pl, gen_patchStr2.pl, patchLoad.sh are a patch tool
+ - create_patch.tcl, dbmig_gen.pl, gen_patch.pl, gen_patchLoad.pl, gen_patchStr2.pl, patchLoad.sh are a patch script tool

  - localService.lua displays all users's location based on users' location on screen, based on Corona middle layer in Mobile APP course in CUHK